Prognostic Meteorological Discussion

 FORECAST CONFIDENCE FOR THE 6-10 DAY PERIOD: Above average, 4 out of 5, due to

-agreement among ensemble means on the amplified 500-hPa height pattern, offset
+good agreement among ensemble means and ECMWF on the 500-hPa height pattern,

-by some differences among model temperature and precipitation tools.
+offset by relatively subtle differences among model temperature and

 The 0Z ECMWF, GEFS, and Canadian ensemble mean solutions for the 814 day